smutt/rssac002-web-api/README.md

 dns-udp-queries-received-ipv6 will be returned.

 `totals` defaults to `null`.

-#### divisor
-`divisor` may be set to 1, or an integer greater than 1 and divisible by 10.
-All values returned are divided by `divisor`.
-This can be useful when dealing with very large values.

-`divisor` defaults to 1.

 ## Returned Data
 Data is returned in JSON dictionary format per rsi per date.
 In some cases the RSSAC002 data files cannot be read or are missing, in which